luciepcx/ML/README.md

 * simple codes that only use the algorithm itself and shows how it can be used (meaning basic coding, parameters setting, cross-validation)
 * complex codes when the algorithms are used in a project setting with a goal and complete analysis.
 The analysis is composed of data exploration, data prep, feature scaling, transformation pipelines, modeling and modeling evaluation.

+Note: all the datasets used in the codes are available in the datasets folder.

 Simple codes are the following:
 * Linear Regression
 *  Logistic Regression